ARQMS/arqms-server/README.md

 for development> docker compose -f docker-compose.yml -f docker-compose.dev.yml -p "ARQMS" up --build
 ```

-> **Note:** The following step is only required for the very first time when containers are created.
+**Note:** The following step is only required for the very first time when containers are created.
-> Open any mongodb client configuration tool and connect with the INITDB_ROOT_USERNAME to create a new user according to the `.env` file `DATABASE_URI`.
-In this example we use the already existing "root:root"
+Open any mongo cli and connect with the `db.auth("root", passwordPrompt())` (use the INITDB_ROOT_USERNAME).
+Then run the following command to create a new user according to the `.env` file `DATABASE_URI`.
+Restart the parse_server container.
-> user and grant them dbOwner permissions to `dev` collection.
-So all the application data is stored to `dev` collection.

 ```
 use dev
 db.createUser(